About Paul O’Brien

 Hi, I’m Paul O’Brien.
 I write in plain English about email, privacy-first tools, and digital productivity — with a focus on calm, practical tech.

-How I approach email
+How I approach this

-If you rely on email professionally — as an operator, founder, engineer, or decision-maker — this writing is for you.
+If you rely on email professionally — as an operator, founder, engineer, marketer, or decision-maker — this writing is for you.

 Independence